The Tech Titans: Influence, Politics, and Small Business in the Age of Trump

 During Trump’s first term (2017–2021), the relationship between Silicon Valley and the White House was a mixed bag:

-Social Media Wars: Trump all the time clashed with Facebook, Twitter, and Google over alleged censorship.
+❌ Social Media Wars: Trump frequently clashed with Facebook, Twitter, and Google over alleged censorship.

 What’s Different This Time?

 A second Trump term could mean new alliances and rivalries.
-Some tech leaders—like Elon Musk and Peter Thiel—have cozied up to conservative politics, although others—like Zuckerberg and Bezos—might brace for lasting results.
+Some tech leaders—like Elon Musk and Peter Thiel—have cozied up to conservative politics, while others—like Zuckerberg and Bezos—might brace for impact.

 Who’s Likely to Lead, Follow, or Sit This One Out?